Funding blast injury research

 The 50-seat cinema complex shows Hollywood blockbusters and films on current release three or four times a week.
 Find out more

 Recovery through theatre

 In 2011/12 a project partnership between the Legion and the Theatre Royal Haymarket Masterclass resulted in the performance of 'The Two Worlds of Charlie F' by Bravo 22 Company.

-Designed to help recovering Service personnel adapt to new lives, the Legion is extending programme in 2014 to include the wider Armed Forces family with a pilot in Buckinghamshire, is now operating in Plymouth.
+Designed to help recovering Service personnel adapt to new lives, the Legion has extended the programme to include the wider Armed Forces family with a pilot in Buckinghamshire, is now operating in Plymouth.
 Find out more.

 Korean post-graduate scholarship

 The Legion has been administering a scholarship scheme in association with Samsung and the British Korean Veterans Association since 1995.
 The Scholarship was established in memory of those who gave their lives during the Korean War and each year pays for a graduate to undertake post-graduate studies in Korea.
 Find out more >>>

 The focal point of the programme is the MoneyForce website www.moneyforce.org.uk, created by the Legion working in collaboration with the MOD with funding from Standard Life Charitable Trust.

 Covering all aspects of personal finance, the MoneyForce website and associated training programme encourages Service personnel to get 'MoneyFit' by taking control of their own finances.
 Visit www.moneyforce.org.uk to find out more.

 The Legion has partnered with Dementia UK to provide a nursing service to support those with dementia and their carers.
 The focus of the service is to give dementia patients a better quality of life, and for carers and families to get the practical support and advice they need.